kubernetes/ingress-nginx/docs/enhancements/20190815-zone-aware-routing.md

 Alternatively, we can get the list of nodes only when there's no node in the memory for the given node name.
 This is probably a better solution because then we would avoid watching for API changes on node resources.
 We can eagerly fetch all the nodes and build node name to zone mapping on start.
-And from thereon sync it during endpoint building in the main event loop IFF there's no existing entry for the node of an endpoint.
+From there on,  it will sync during endpoint building in the main event loop if there's no existing entry for the node of an endpoint.
 This means an extra API call in case cluster has expanded.

 **How do we make sure we do our best to choose zone-local endpoint?**